ArtistWorks: Patents

 ArtistWorks applied for the first patent on its video management system referred to as the Video Exchange Learning® platform in 2008.
-The first patent (US 9,165,473) that was issued in June of 2015 provides for online students of any subject to learn from an online video lesson library that has within it, a request for students to submit a video to the teacher for evaluation.
+The first patent (US 9,165,473) that was issued in June 2015 provides for online students of any subject to learn from an online video lesson library that has within it, a request for students to submit a video to the teacher for evaluation.
 When students upload a video for review, the teacher receives their video in a management queue and responds with a newly recorded video of instruction and guidance specific to the needs of the student who submitted the video.
 The system then keeps both videos tied together and displays the paired videos to a library that is visible to all online students of the course being offered.

-The second patent (US 9,812,025) issued in November of 2017 broadened the original claims pertaining to the teachers’ end of the video management system.
-The third issued patent (US 10, 147,333) in December of 2018 further broadened other existing claims pertaining to the processing of the two videos.
+The second patent (US 9,812,025) issued in November 2017 broadened the original claims pertaining to the teachers’ end of the video management system.
+The third issued patent (US 10, 147,333) in December 2018 further broadened other existing claims pertaining to the processing of the two videos.
 The current Video Exchange Learning® platform teaches music to learners within 35 different music courses offered at ArtistWorks, LLC although the underlying concept of the patented system is subject agnostic.

-Launch and Courses
+Launch and courses

-ArtistWorks, LLC. was founded on September 25th, 2008 but the first online music lesson course did not launch until May of 2009.
+ArtistWorks, LLC. was founded on September 25, 2008, but the first online music lesson course did not launch until May of 2009.
 The first course was led by artist DJ Qbert.
 Following the launch of the DJ Skratch Lessons school, ArtistWorks proceeded to launch the following schools: